Copula for Pairs Trading: Sampling and Fitting to Data

 The EM algorithm is still not mathematically perfect, and has the following issues:

-3. The SCAD parameters \gamma and a may require some tuning, depending on the data set it fits.
+- The SCAD parameters and may require some tuning, depending on the data set it fits.
 Some literature suggested using cross-validation to find a good pair of values.
 We did not implement this in the ArbitrageLab because it takes quite long for the calculation to a point it becomes unrealistic to run it.

 AMGN and HD quantile plot vs CFG mixed copula sample.